Subangani/SearchEngine/README.md

 prerequistics

-Install Java 8
+Java 8
-Install Maven
+Maven

 Guide to build the project
 Navigate to project location in therminal and run
     `mvn clean install`

 then to start run
     ` mvn spring-boot:run`